 The most common cause of this condition is kidney stones.
-These stones, which are made of tiny crystals, can form in one of your kidneys and create a blockage.
+Kidney stones are small, hard mineral deposits.
+They form in your kidneys and can create a blockage.
 This leads to a buildup of urine in the affected kidney, which in turn causes swelling.

 - certain cancers that affect the ureters or parts of the body that are close to the ureters, such as bladder, colon, cervical, or uterine cancer